ietf-ccamp-wg/ietf-ccamp-optical-path-computation/draft-ietf-ccamp-optical-path-computation-yang.md

 --- abstract

-This document provides a mechanism to request path computation in Optical Networks (WSON and Flexi-grid) by augmenting the Remote Procedure Calls (RPCs) defined in RFC YYYY.
+This document provides a mechanism to request path computation in Wavelength-Division Multiplexing (WDM) optical networks composed of Wavelength Switched Optical Networks (WSON) and Flexi-Grid Dense Wavelength Division Multiplexing (DWDM) switched technologies.
+This model augments the Remote Procedure Calls (RPCs) defined in RFC YYYY.

 \[RFC EDITOR NOTE: Please replace RFC YYYY with the RFC number of draft-ietf-teas-yang-path-computation once it has been published.